HL7/fhir-omop-ig/input/pagecontent/codemappings.md

 - **Domain Alignment**: FHIR resource type matches OMOP domain
 - **Data Preservation**: Source values maintained in OMOP fields

+The example above represents a straightforward transformation scenario with a direct vocabulary match and domain alignment.
+Real-world implementations should prepare for more complex scenarios involving non-standard vocabularies, domain mismatches, and mapping gaps, but this base pattern provides the foundational framework for handling all transformation cases systematically and consistently.

 ## FHIR CodeableConcept Mapping Pattern
 Codeable concepts are one of the coded datatypes represented in FHIR resources.
 In FHIR, a CodeableConcept is "A type that represents a concept by plain text and/or one or more coding elements"  The transformation of FHIR CodeableConcept elements to OMOP format create a challenge to uniform transformation practices, but also represents a critical bridge between the flexible, interoperable world of FHIR and the structured, analytics-focused environment of the OMOP Common Data Model.
 This Pattern aims to partially address the tension between FHIR's allowance for both structured codes and free text versus OMOP's strict requirement for standardized vocabularies, but does not explicitly address transformation of purely free-text expressions allowed in CodeableConcepts.